 - Left 4 Dead has graffiti all over the place.
 In Left 4 Dead 2, you can even find some by Frank West!

 - The computer screens on the desks you pass in the later half of Portal display the cake recipe later said by the second Personality Core.

 - In Half-Life 2: Episode 2, at least one computer screen within the missile silo displays the numbers from LOST.

-- In the original Halo, if you activate a computer console in Zanzibar, it says "A total FU exception has occured at your location.
+- In the original Halo, if you activate a computer console in Zanzibar, it says "A total FU exception has occurred at your location.
 All system functionality will be terminated.
 Press any key to power cycle the system.
 If system does not restart, scream at top of lungs and pound on keypad."

 - The occasional tactical display in the background of mission briefings in Wing Commander IV had scrolling poetry.